boblaublaw/a2conway/README.md

  * g: clear the screen and spawn a gosper glider gun
  * s: clear the screen and spawn a simkins glider gun
  * p: pause
- * 1: switch to infinite naive engine (startup mode)
+ * 1: switch to wraparound naive engine (startup mode)
- * 2: switch to finite naive engine
+ * 2: switch to nowrap naive engine
- * 3: switch to infinite optimized engine
+ * 3: switch to wraparound optimized engine
- * 4: switch to finite optimized engine
+ * 4: switch to nowrap optimized engine
  * q: quit

 Note that multiple "engines" are implmented.
-The naive engine is very slow, but the code is much easier to read.
-The code in "opt1.c" is optmimized, improving performance and compromising readability.
+The naive engines are very slow, but their code is easier to read.

-opt2.c is currently unimplemented.